 You start and run a small business.
 Easy, right?
 Sort of!

-In this sense, we’re talking about an “entrepreneur” as a business owner—and this person uses their startup as their sole source of income, assuming all of the risk and the reward.
+In this sense, we’re talking about an “entrepreneur” as a business owner—and this person, sometimes joined by co founders, uses their startup as their sole source of income, assuming all of the risk and the reward.
 We’re not talking about a project or a side hustle—we’re talking about a quit-your-day-job, risk-it-all kind of operation.

 In more official terms: